 Hello, I’m Siân

-I live in the stunning Norfolk countryside with my husband, Alistair, our two daughters, Charlotte and Ava, and our many pets.
-We love the peace, beauty and slower pace of Norfolk life.
+I live on the beautiful Devon coast with my husband, Alistair, our two daughters, Charlotte and Ava, and our many pets.
+We love the peace, beauty and slower pace of Devon life.

 My husband, Alistair, and our two girls, Ava (left) and Charlotte (right).